aws-amplify/amplify-cli/Readme.md

 * [Sign up for the AWS Free Tier](https://aws.amazon.com/free/) to learn and prototype at little or no cost.

-* Configure the CLI with your AWS credentials
+* Configure the CLI with your AWS credentials by running:

 ```